NHS and Social Care

 I meet regularly with the Sheffield Clinical Commissioning Group (CCG), which is the GP-led organisation that commissions healthcare provision for the city.

 Five of Sheffield’s six NHS hospitals are in my constituency and I meet regularly with the Chair and Chief Executive of Sheffield Teaching Hospitals Trust, and the Chief Executive of the Sheffield Children’s Hospital Trust, which is one of only four specialist children’s hospital trusts in the UK.
-I brought former Shadow Health Secretary Heidi Alexander to Sheffield to meet health providers and discuss the challenges we face.
 I’ve pressed concerns on the length of hospital stays and the Coalition Government’s controversial reorganisation of the NHS in Parliament.
 The Government gave extra cash to Sheffield Children’s Hospital (for which I’ve raised funds), after I called for this in Parliament.

-I’m Vice-Chair of the All-Party Parliamentary Group on Motor Neurone Disease, on which the Sheffield Institute for Translational Neuroscience (SITraN) does world-leading research.
+I’m a member of the All-Party Parliamentary Group on Motor Neurone Disease, on which the Sheffield Institute for Translational Neuroscience (SITraN) does world-leading research.

-Parity of esteem between physical and mental health needs to be a reality, not a soundbite.
-I challenged Ministers on funding cuts and warned the Government that Theresa May’s warm words about tackling the mental health crisis mean little without greater investment in services.
-In a debate in Parliament I raised Sheffield young people’s concerns about the state of provision of mental health services and their fears over the impact of cuts.
-Pressing for better mental health services is high on my agenda.
+I have pressed Ministers for parity of esteem between physical and mental health in allocating resources, as well as challenging Ministers on funding cuts and warning the Government that Theresa May’s warm words about tackling the mental health crisis mean little without greater investment in services.
+In a debate in Parliament I have raised the concerns of young people who are waiting too long to receive the mental health support they need.

 NHS staff make our health service the success story it is.
-In Parliament, I challenged David Cameron over his Government’s failure to award recommended pay rises to hard-pressed NHS workers.
-I’ve met with junior doctors to discuss their concerns, which I share, about the Government’s contract proposals.
-Changes to junior doctors’ contracts should be properly negotiated and the Government must take into account work-life balance, patient safety, morale, staff retention and recruitment.
+In Parliament, I challenged former PM David Cameron over his Government’s failure to award recommended pay rises to hard-pressed NHS workers, backed junior doctors in their contract dispute, spoke at an RCN rally on nurses pay and supported calls for the pay cap for NHS staff to be lifted.

 The NHS crisis has been deepened by the massive Government cuts to local councils which provide social care.
-There is also an unequal distribution of funding for adult social care, which is creating a crisis for cities like Sheffield, and I have challenged.
-I’ve also challenged Ministers on the impact on GP practices, and inadequate social care has added to pressures on our hospitals.
+There is also an unequal distribution of funding for adult social care, which is creating a crisis for cities like Sheffield, and I have challenged Ministers on the impact on GP practices, as well as adding to pressure on our hospitals.

 Much of the responsibility for social care falls on families, who provide extraordinary support for loved ones.
 I am an Ambassador for Sheffield Carers Centre and a Patron for Sheffield Young Carers – two great local organisations that I meet frequently to listen to their concerns.
-The massive cuts to local councils has limited support for carers, which I’ve raised.
-I have also pressed the Government to extend Carer’s Allowance to those in full-time education.
+I brought a group of young carers to meet the Prime Minister to discuss how the Government can ensure they get better support and the Government’s new carers plan includes some of the issues they raised.

 Reducing budgets has also hit those who work in social care.
 In Parliament I have spoken out about the scandal of illegal pay in the care sector where hundreds of thousands of care workers are paid below the minimum wage.
 I’ve met with Ministers to make the case for practical changes to end these practices, and I’ll keep pressing on it.